thephez/dash-docs/_includes/devdoc/guide_transactions.md

 * The transaction must not include any outputs which receive fewer than 1/3 as many satoshis as it would take to spend it in a typical input.
-  That's [currently 546 satoshis][bitcoin core fee drop commit] for a P2PKH or P2SH output on a Bitcoin Core node with the default relay fee.
+  That's currently 5460 duffs for a
+  P2PKH or P2SH output on a Dash Core node with the default relay fee.
-  Exception: standard null data outputs must receive zero satoshis.
+  Exception: standard null data outputs must receive zero duffs.

 {% endautocrossref %}